ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

-The DATAGRAM flow identifier was previously part of the DATAGRAM frame definition itself, the author would like to acknowledge the authors of that document and the members of the IETF QUIC working group for their suggestions.
+The DATAGRAM flow identifier was previously part of the DATAGRAM frame definition itself, the author would like to acknowledge the authors of that document and the members of the IETF MASQUE working group for their suggestions.
 Additionally, the author would like to thank Martin Thomson for suggesting the use of an HTTP/3 SETTINGS parameter.